dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/microservice-application-layer-implementation-web-api.md

 ### The Command Handler class

 You should implement a specific command handler class for each command.
-That is how the pattern works, and it is where you will use the command object, the domain objects, and the infrastructure repository objects.
+That is how the pattern works, and it's where you'll use the command object, the domain objects, and the infrastructure repository objects.
 The command handler is in fact the heart of the application layer in terms of CQRS and DDD.
-However, all the domain logic should be contained within the domain classes—within the aggregate roots (root entities), child entities, or [domain services](https://lostechies.com/jimmybogard/2008/08/21/services-in-domain-driven-design/), but not within the command handler, which is a class from the application layer.
+However, all the domain logic should be contained in the domain classes—within the aggregate roots (root entities), child entities, or [domain services](https://lostechies.com/jimmybogard/2008/08/21/services-in-domain-driven-design/), but not within the command handler, which is a class from the application layer.

 The command handler class offers a strong stepping stone in the way to achieve the Single Responsibility Principle (SRP) mentioned in a previous section.